 9-11-13-15 Marlborough were built on what were originally three lots, each with a 25 foot frontage.
 Charles Kirby bought the middle lot on February 24, 1863, from attorney Elias Gilbert Merwin, and the other two lots on March 9, 1863, from attorney George Otis Shattuck.
 He then subdivided them into three 19 foot lots and one 18 foot lot (for 15 Marlborough).
 The land was part of a larger parcel originally purchased from the Commonwealth of Massachusetts on November 6, 1858, by George Goss.
 He and his partner, Norman Carmine Munson, were the contractors responsible for filling the Commonwealth’s Back Bay lands.

-On November 1, 1864, 15 Marlborough was purchased by Fanny E. (Thompson) French, the wife of Col. Jonas Harrod French.
+On November 1, 1864, 15 Marlborough was purchased by Fanny E. (Thompson) French, the wife of Col. Jonas Harrod French (probably the successful bidder at the October 8, 1864, auction).
 They previously had lived at 3 Rutland Square.

 Jonas French was a distiller.
 During the Civil War, he had served under General Benjamin Butler, rising to the rank of Colonel and serving as Provost Marshal General of Louisiana during General Butler’s controversial administration of the captured New Orleans.
 He was a central player in the financial irregularities which caused Butler’s removal in December of 1862.
 After General Butler’s departure, Col French was replaced immediately as Provost Marshall but remained as New Orleans Chief of Police until the Spring of 1863, when he resigned.